traipham/space_invaders/README.md

 # **Space Invaders**

 ### Description:
-This is a work in progress game, although most of the functionalities are there.
+This is a complete one-wave space invader game, although most of the functionalities are there.
 This is just a simple Space Invader game where the objective is to shoot down all enemies before they reach you.
 This game was built using python and the Pygame package.
 I started this project in order to learn Pygame and game development using Python.

 ___